-Gary Bassett is our Electrical Engineer and he too came to us with years of experience from NASA.
+Gary Bassett, our Electrical Engineer since 2007, came to us with years of experience from NASA.

 Gary Bassett , is an electrical engineer with an MBA and Gary brings a unique business approach to each case he works on.
 He has 25 years of failure analysis experience with NASA and the last four years as Chief of the NASA Electrical Failure Analysis Laboratory.
 Since he has been with Fire Reconstruction Consultants he has a proven track record of working with all kinds of failure analysis.